Six of the Titles of Iblis

 In refusing a command of divinity to show humility toward humanity, Iblis is cursed.
 "The Mask of all Masks" is darkness waking up and covering sleeping light.

-"The Cursed One"
+"The Bruised One"

 "The Father of the Plowmen"